What Is Prenatal Care?

 I am in my late 30s and I want to get pregnant.
 Should I do anything special?

 As you age, you have an increasing chance of having a baby born with a birth defect.
 Yet most women in their late 30s and early 40s have healthy babies.
 See your doctor regularly before you even start trying to get pregnant.
 She will be able to help you prepare your body for pregnancy.
 She will also be able to tell you about how age can affect pregnancy.

-Experts define infertility as the inability to become pregnant after trying for one year.
+Experts define infertility as the inability to become pregnant after trying for one year (or six months for women 40+ years of age).
 If you think you or your partner may be infertile, talk to your doctor.
 She or he will be able to suggest treatments such as drugs, surgery, or assisted reproductive technology.

 For More Information

 You can find out more about prenatal care by contacting the National Women’s Health Information Center (NWHIC) at 1-800-994-9662 or the following organizations:

 Centers for Disease Control and Prevention